ceinfo/BigDataGroupProject/part2-code/readme.md

 ```

 ## 2- Add the Neighborhood Tabulation Area Dataset to the NY Crime Dataset
 In this section, each crime record is matched to its neighborhood NTACode and NTADescription (ex:  BK72, Williamsburg).
 Next, these values are appended to the crime file.
 There are two options to generate this data;  either a Spark or Standalone job can be run.
+The script generates a "new_{filename}" output file.

 **1) General Information:**